Co-creating solutions with rural communities and investing in place-based initiatives.

-In defining rural communities as those that are non-metro, our work prioritizes Bastrop, Caldwell, Hays and the eastern part of Williamson County.
-These communities were thoughtfully identified using multiple criteria including but not limited to the following: Community readiness to engage in a community change effort; existing momentum to build on community capacity; Community Health Needs Assessment; County Health Rankings & Roadmaps; community guidance gathered from field trips and listening sessions.
+In defining “rural” communities as those that are non-metro, our work prioritizes Bastrop, Caldwell, and Hays counties, as well as the eastern part of Williamson County.
+These communities were identified using multiple criteria including, but not limited to, the following: Community readiness to engage in a community change effort; existing momentum to build on community capacity; Community Health Needs Assessment; County Health Rankings & Roadmaps; and community guidance gathered from field trips and listening sessions.

 As a Foundation, we are eager to learn alongside communities to ideate and co-create community-designed solutions that over time, tackle complex social issues while building community capacity and amplifying voices not often heard.
-We are humbled to do this work with the community by leveraging the expertise, wisdom and lived experiences of multiple partners including residents, community groups, nonprofits, government, ISDs, business, philanthropy and others.
+We are humbled to do this work with the community by leveraging the expertise, wisdom, and lived experiences of multiple partners including residents, community groups, nonprofits, government, school districts, businesses, philanthropy, and others.